lizhunan/IELTS/speaking/part1-题库.md

 Not really.
 In my view, appearance is not important for me.
 I belive many qualities are more important than appearance, such as working ability, learning ability and moral vitrues for a person.
 Appearance is only a minor factor for a man.

+## Famous people 9.21

+###  Have you ever met famous people?

+Yes.
+When I was a senior in our university, I met a famous people.
+He is a comedian whose name is Yu Qian.
+He is stout with balck curly hair.
+Mr. Yu is very amiable and we took a picture together.

+### What kinds of famous people do you like?

+I like many famous people in different areas, including doctors, engineers, scientists and comedians.
+Because there people contribute much to our society and make our life more convenient and happier.

+### Do you want to be a famous person?

+Sure, I want to be a well-known man.
+Being famous can bring me wealth and reputation.
+Meanwhile, I will have access to more resources and contribute to the society.

+### If you had a chance, would you like to interview a celebrity?

+Yes.
+I'd like to interview the comedian I have mentioned just now, Yu Qian.
+I want to ask some questions, such as "why is he so humorous with so many jokes?".
+Because I want to be a person who can bring laughter to other, just like him.

+## Interests & Hobbies 9.22

+### Is fishing popular in China?

+Sure.
+Fishing is a popular activity in China.
+People like going fishing by the lake or river.
+In fact, this summer holiday, my father and I went fishing frequnently.
+It is indeed a fun activity.

+### Why do some people like going fishing?

+The most important factor is the sense of achievement when people get a fish.
+Bisides, some people just enjoy the peaceful surroundings in nature when they go fishing.

+### Do you like fishing?

+Certainly.
+As I have mentioned just now, I enjoy the peaceful environment around a lake or river.
+It makes me calm down easily and fishing provides me a chance to spend time with my parents in holidays.
+Most importantly, fishing gives me a sense of self-satisfaction.

+### Do you want to keep a fish as a pet?

+No. Honestly, I don't know how to keep a fish at all.
+When I was a kid, I kept a fish, but it startved to death.
+This experience put me in sadness.
+I told myself that I would never keep a fish anymore.

+### Where can people go fishing?

+There are many place where people can fishing, such as park, lake and river.
+For example, in the QuanCheng park, there are a variety of fish which are attractive to fishing lovers.
+Many people like finshing in a peaceful surroundings.

+### Do you like eating fish?

+Of course.
+I like eating fish very much.
+I like fish no matter how it's cooked, steamed fish, braised fish or fried fish.
+For me, steamed fish with rice is the most tasty food.

+### Where can you see fish

+Well, the first place comes into my mind is aquarium where people can see various fish.
+Besides, as I mentioned just now, I like eating fish, so I go to the market frequently and see different fish there.
+I’m a fan of fishing, and when I go fishing by the lake, I can see fish swimming about.

+## Movie 9.23

+### When was the last time when you watched a movie?

+Well, quite a long time ago.
+It was 2018 when I was a third-year student in university that I watched a movie in cinema with my girlfriend.
+It was an unforgettable time.
+The movie we watched was Resident Evilwhich which was thrilling and well-liked worldwide.

+### Do you like watching movies?

+Yes.
+I like watching movies very much.
+A good movie can inspire me, give me new ideas and help me calm down.
+But recently, I prepare for the IELTS test and have no chance to watch movies with friends or family.

+### What type of movie do you like?

+I like watching comedy.
+The humorous comedians and talented directors can bring happiness to the audience, and comedies can heal people’s pain and sadness, so comedies are attractive to me.

+## Newspaper and Magazine 9.24

+### Do you prefer to read newspapers or magazines?
+What are the differences between the two?

+OK, I prefer to read magazines, specialized magazines in particular, such as computer science.
+I can gain useful knowledge from this kind of magazines.
+It’s helpful for my study and work.

+Firstly, newspapers are usually printed daily, but magazines are often printed monthly.
+Secondly, newspapers mainly focus on real-time events, but magazines usually focus on specialized fields/areas.

+### When was the last time when you read a newspaper or magazine?

+OK, I read a newspaper yesterday called News Daily.
+It’s a local newspaper in Jinan, which is mainly about city construction, policies and so on.
+I can gain much useful information from it.

 ---